undomained/teds/teds/Readme_KNMI.md

 The configuration file for the nominal run is in this directory.
 The different cases are in subdirectories.
 All settings for the different steps are combined in 1 yaml file.
 This ensures that the settings between te steps will be consitent.
+Note: the .cfg files needed to run the C++ code in the IM and L1AL1B part are generated from the yaml input when step is `im`, `l1al1b` or `all`.
+Where the .cfg file is written is determined in the yaml file settings, but python scripts expects this at the moment to be in the same location as the yaml file.

 ### Building the executables.
 See `build_instructions.md` in the teds directory